dolwinf/collectIT/README.md

 ![](CollectIT.gif)

+## App installation:
+- Download the repo as a zip file or clone the repo
+- From your terminal in the collectIT folder, cd server and then npm install
+- Then in the terminal type 'node server.js'
+- cd client and then npm install
+- Then in the terminal type 'npm run start'

 ## Ongoing development:

 - A good amount of work needs to be done on the stylingas the main focus was on app functionality at the start